Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared

 Accommodation for students starting in January is dependent on availability.
-Although we always have rooms available, it is not possible for us to guarantee accommodation for students starting in January.
+Whilst we always have rooms available, it is not possible for us to guarantee accommodation to students starting in January.
 However, we will do our best to assist as many applicants as possible.

 |Allocation||Deadline for applying||Deadline for your offer to be unconditional||Allocation results released|